dhrruvtokas/stealthrepo/README.md

 # Structure

-This specific Github repository consists of a setup file which can be used fo the installation.
+This specific Github repository consists of a setup file which can be used for the installation.
+The setup file is available in a zip file named "Stealth.zip" and can be extracted by using appropriate means.

 # Overview